 and Meet Me in St. Louis

-The Upper School offers a choral music coursework and performance opportunities
+The Upper School offers choral music coursework and performance opportunities

 for a range of abilities and interests.
 Students enrolled in Concert Choir are invited to audition for extracurricular choirs, including the Knightingales and Blue in the Face.
 These groups meet evenings during the week and focus on more sophisticated musical works.

-Courses in music theory provide a deep understanding of how music works and the elements of construction.
-Students in music theory have arranged pieces for the choral concerts, giving them a chance to debut their work.
+Music theory courses provide a deep understanding of how music works and the elements of construction.
+Students in music theory can arrange pieces for the choral concerts, giving them a chance to debut their work.